ashleykcheng/ashleykcheng/index.md

 ## Overview

 Hi, I'm Ashley.
-I'm currently building cool things and eating good food at **Duolingo** in Pittsburgh, Pennsylvania.
+I'm currently building and on a hunt for the best matcha at **UCLA** in Los Angeles, California.

 I'm really interested in distributed systems and tech accessibility.
 Would love to chat at ashleykcheng [at] ucla [dot] edu.

 ---

-## Currently
+## My Past

 **SWE Intern at Duolingo**<br>
-Translations Team

-**External Vice President @ Upsilon Pi Epsilon**<br>
-Managing industry relations and DEI initiatives for the UCLA computer science community.

----

-## Previously
+Built a workflow to speed up the translation process by generating translation suggestions in Python.

 **SWE Intern @ Liberty Mutual**<br>
-Reduced costs and minimized engineering support efforts through the document solutions team.
+Reduced costs and minimized engineering support efforts using Java for the Document Solutions team.

 **SWE Intern @ Foresight Automation**<br>
 Created a chatbot for quick and easy customer service.
 Used OpenAI's GPT-3.5 and Pinecone vector databases to provide intelligent conversations based on proprietary information.

+---

+## Other Cool Involvements

+**External Vice President @ Upsilon Pi Epsilon**<br>
+Managing industry relations and DEI initiatives for the UCLA computer science community.

 **Accenture Student Leadership Program - PRIDE Track**<br>
-Receiving mentorship and professional development from Accenture.
+Received mentorship and professional development from Accenture.

 **Engineering Manager @ Finterview**<br>
 Worked on bringing accessible Finance interview prep to undergraduate students with UCLA's DevX.
 Powered Large Language Models to give customizable interviews with instant feedback.